Introduction

 Key Features

-• Works on up to 30 devices simultaneously across the family
+- Up to 30 devices can be signed in across the family group

 Pros

-• Ideal for families, roommates, or small teams
+- Ideal for households, couples, roommates, or small family-run businesses

 Cons